rocicorp/replicache/README.md

 ## Conflicts

 Conflicts are a reality of disconnected operation.
 There is no built in conflict resolution or signaling of exceptional conditions in replicache.
 Conflict resolution should be implemented in the transaction itself and any signaling that might need to take place (eg, 'this action failed, let the user know') should happen in the user data.
 For example, a transaction that reserves an hour on a user's calendar could keep a status for the reservation in the user's data.
 The transaction might successfully reserve the hour when running locally for the first time, setting the status to RESERVED.
 Later, if still pending, the transaction might be replayed on top of a state where that hour is unavailable.
 In this case the transaction might update the status to UNAVAILABLE.
 Later during Push when played against the storage layer the transaction will settle on one value or the other, and the client will converge on the value in the storage layer.
-App code can rely on subscriptions to receive notifications about status changes, eg to trigger notification of the user or some other kind of conequence.
+App code can rely on subscriptions to receive notifications about changes to the status field, eg to trigger notification of the user or some other kind of followup such trying the next available slot.

 # Constraints